Reporting year 2023

 Among families

 Families with children aged 0 to 4 years only were much more likely to use formal childcare than families which only contained children aged 5 to 14 years.
-Seven in ten (71%) families containing 0 to 4 year olds only had used formal childcare, in line with 2021 (69%), but among families with children aged 5 to 14 years only, around half (49%) had used formal childcare, which was a rise from 44% in 2021.
+Seven in ten (71%) families containing 0 to 4 year olds only had used formal childcare, unchanged from 2022 (Figure 1.1 above) but among families with children aged 5 to 14 years only, just under two in five (38%) had used formal childcare, which was fall from 49% in 2022 (Figure 1.2 above).
+These findings are likely to be attributed – at least in part - to the change in the definition of formal childcare described earlier.

 Among children

 There were differences in receipt of formal childcare by the age of the children.
-Receipt of formal childcare was highest among younger children, being received by a majority (62%) of children aged 0 to 4 years, which is in line with 2021 (59%).
-This is compared to just under half (47%) of children aged 5 to 11 years (in line with 2021 at 44%) and 30% of 12 to 14 year olds (which was a rise from 25% in 2021) (Accompanying Table 1.7).
+Receipt of formal childcare was highest among younger children, being received by a majority (63%) of children aged 0 to 4 years, which is in line with 2022 (62%) (Figure 1.3 below).
+This is compared to around a third (32%) of children aged 5 to 14 years (Accompanying Table 1.8).

-The characteristics associated with children’s likelihood of receiving formal childcare included:
+The characteristics associated with the likelihood of children aged between 0 and 4 years receiving formal childcare included:

 Use of informal childcare among children